dfuse-io/docs/content/guides/graphql/getting-started-javascript.md

 ## 2. Adding the Client Library

-The simplest way to query the dfuse GraphQL API is by using our [client library](https://github.com/dfuse-io/client-js).
+The simplest way to query the dfuse GraphQL API is by using the [dfuse JS client library](https://github.com/dfuse-io/client-js).

 Here are a few of its key features: